 It’s been a long hard fight, but by now most of us have managed to get our vegetable plants in the ground, our flower beds landscaped and planted, and maybe even designed a patio pot or two.
-But the battle isn’t over.
+But the battle isn’t over and pest control Brisbane is the best ally you can have.
 The insects this year seem to be hungrier and in greater numbers than last year.
 Finding a newly planted row of marigolds stripped of their leaves, or new seedlings chopped off at ground level is heart-breaking.

 The two most common types of insect damage are chewing damage and sucking injury.

 Symptoms of chewing injury include ragged leaves, holes in wood, bark, or fruit, wilted or dead plant parts.
 Cabbageworms, cutworms, grasshoppers, some beetles, weevils, and sawflies produce this type of damage.

 Sucking injuries are the result of the insect piercing the plant and sucking the sap and cell contents.
 This causes off-color foliage, white or brown splotches on leaves, curled or misshapen foliage, general wilting, or death of the plant.
 Aphids, scales, plant bugs, squash bugs, leafhoppers and spider mites are some of the culprits in this type of damage.

 So, who are some of the main culprits so far this season?
 How can we cope with these pests in a natural and environmentally-friendly way?